ballerina-platform/ballerina-distribution/examples/nats-service-basic-auth/nats-service-basic-auth.md

-# NATS Service - Basic Authentication
+# NATS service - Basic authentication

 In this example, the underlying connections of the subscriber is secured with Basic Auth.